Alina1859/Alina1859/README.md

 <h2>Hey 👋, I'm Alina</h2>
 <p>

-I'm a novice front-end developer.
+I'm a Junior Front-end Developer.
 I'm constantly evolving and learning new technologies to stay up-to-date, but for now, they only trust me to paint the button.

 Please wait a bit, very soon I will have something to brag about on this page.</p>